elevai-cx/elevai-connect/README.md

 ## ⚡ Quick Highlights

 - ⏱️ **Deploy in minutes** - Simple YAML configuration, no complex coding required
-- 🏗️ **Complete infrastructure** - Amazon Connect, S3, KMS, Kinesis, DynamoDB, and more
+- 🏗️ **Complete infrastructure** - Amazon Connect, S3, KMS, Kinesis, Analytics data lake, and more
 - 🔐 **Enterprise SSO ready** - SAML 2.0 integration with your identity provider
 - 🤖 **AI-powered** - Amazon Q in Connect with automated document tagging and session management
 - 📊 **70+ monitoring alarms** - Proactive alerting for capacity, quality, and cost management